-Roads (private) 4.5 Miles Railroad 2.0 Miles
+Roads (1) 2.6 Miles

 SACANDAGA

 This area is in the town of Wells in Hamilton County.
 It consists only of the Whitehouse road and its right-of-way in lots 362 and 382 of the Benson Tract.
 Should the private lands west of this section be acquired by the state, this road should be terminated in lot 382 and the right-of-way, as well as the acquisition, should become part of the Silver Lake Wilderness.